Overview

 - A workflow run is created with status

-- A scoped JWT is minted for the runner
+PENDING - A scoped JWT is minted for the runner

 - The runner is notified to begin execution

-Only one run can be active (RUNNING) per workflow definition at a time.
+RUNNING) per workflow definition at a time.
 Additional invocations are queued as PENDING and dispatched automatically when the active run completes.

 Run Status